You are waiting for an answer

 If you have handed in the form at a Danish representation abroad, that submission is the time of application.

 We will inform you as soon as we make the decision.
-We will also contact you if we need further information from you.

 While your application for a residence permit under the Special Act is being processed, you will have the possibility to be accommodated in an asylum center.
 However, this is not a requirement.
 You can also reside privately, with family or friends.